The information in this article applies to:

 To create the dormer walls

 - Select Build> Wall> Straight Exterior Wall and draw a rectangular box in a clockwise order on the outside of the lower interior wall, as shown in the following image.

 - Position the lower wall of the dormer box 1 foot from the bottom wall, and edit the box so that it is also 1 foot from each vertical side wall.

-- Next, select Build> Wall> Break Wall and click along the lower interior wall to place wall breaks as indicated in center of each oval in the following image.
+- Next, select Build> Wall> Break Wall and click along the lower interior wall to place wall breaks as indicated by each oval in the following image.

 - Delete the upper, horizontal portion of the box.

 - Next, since you will want this dormer to be a shed dormer, select the left exterior wall segment of the dormer, and open its Specification dialog, and mark it as a Full Gable Wall as well.

 - Repeat this process for the right dormer wall, so that both are marked as Full Gable Walls.